 Coat blow in dogs is ridding themselves of their winter fur and making way for the summer coat and vice versa.
 When the dog sheds the old hair, it makes way for the new thinner coat.

-Bernese Mountain Dogs are one of double-coated breeds, like German Shepherds and Akitas.
+Bernese Mountain Dogs are one of the double-coated breeds, like German Shepherds and Akitas.
 The double coat is long and coarse on the top with a soft undercoat.
 The undercoat is necessary for helping the breed to stay warm in the frigid winter months.

-Unlike the normal shedding of a single-coat dog, the undercoat of a double-coated dog comes out in massive clumps and can make your dog look like an ungroomed wild animal no matter how often you brush it.
+Unlike the normal shedding of a single-coated dog, the undercoat of a double-coated dog comes out in massive clumps and can make your dog look like an ungroomed wild animal no matter how often you brush it.

 To add to the horror, there will be countless attempts to keep up with the sweeping and vacuuming, trying to keep up with the clumps of fur and dust bunnies.
 Although keeping up with the hair may be a losing battle, don’t fret; clumps of dog hair are part of being a pet parent.